Commutative association schemes obtained from twin prime powers, Fermat primes, Mersenne primes

 Let $n$ be a positive integer.
 Let $X$ be a finite set and $R_i$ ($i\in\{0,1,\ldots,n\}$) be a nonempty subset of $X\times X$.
 The \emph{adjacency matrix} $A_i$ of the graph with vertex set $X$ and edge set $R_i$ is a $(0,1)$-matrix indexed by $X$ such that $(A_i)_{xy}=1$ if $(x,y)\in R_i$ and $(A_i)_{xy}=0$ otherwise.
 A \emph{commutative association scheme} with $n$ classes is a pair $(X,\{R_i\}_{i=0}^n)$ satisfying the following: \begin{enumerate}[(\text{AS}1)] \item $A_0=I_{|X|}$. \item $\sum_{i=0}^n A_i = J_{|X|}$. \item $A_i^\top\in\{A_1,\ldots,A_n\}$ for any $i\in\{1,\ldots,n\}$. \item For all $i$, $j$, $A_i A_j$ is a linear combination of $A_0,A_1,\ldots,A_n$. \item $A_i A_j=A_j A_i$ for all $i,j$. \end{enumerate} We will also refer to $(0,1)$-matrices $A_0,A_1,\ldots,A_n$ satisfying (AS1)-(AS5) as a commutative association scheme.
 If a commutative association scheme satisfies that $A_i^\top=A_i$ for any $i\in\{1,\ldots,n\}$, then the association scheme is said to be \defn{symmetric}.
 The vector space spanned by $A_i$'s forms a commutative algebra, denoted by $\mathcal{A}$ and called the \emph{Bose-Mesner algebra}.
 There exists a basis of $\mathcal{A}$ consisting of primitive idempotents, say $E_0=(1/|X|)J_{|X|},E_1,\ldots,E_n$.
 Note that $E_i$ is the projection onto a maximal common eigenspace of $A_0,A_1,\ldots,A_n$.
 Since $\{A_0,A_1,\ldots,A_n\}$ and $\{E_0,E_1,\ldots,E_n\}$ are two bases in $\mathcal{A}$, there exist the change-of-bases matrices $P=(p_{ij})_{i,j=0}^n$, $Q=(q_{ij})_{i,j=0}^n$ so that

 The matrices $P$ or $Q$ are said to be {\it first or second eigenmatrices} respectively.
-An association scheme is said to be {\it self-dual} if $P=\bar{Q}$ for suitable rearranging the indices of the adjacency matrices and the primitive idempotents, where $\bar{Q}=(\bar{q_{ij}})_{i,j=0}^n$.
+An association scheme is said to be {\it self-dual} if $P=\bar{Q}$ for suitable rearrangement the indices of the adjacency matrices and the primitive idempotents, where $\bar{Q}=(\bar{q_{ij}})_{i,j=0}^n$.

 The association scheme is a {\it translation association scheme} if the vertex set $X$ has the structure of an additively written abelian group, and for all $x,y,z\in X$ and for all $i\in\{0,1,\ldots,n\}$,